Kay (Arthurian legend): Kay in chronicles and romances

 Kay is ubiquitous in Arthurian literature but he rarely serves as anything but a foil for other characters.
 Although he manipulates the king to get his way, his loyalty to Arthur is usually unquestioned.
-In the Vulgate Cycle, the Post-Vulgate and Thomas Malory's Le Morte d'Arthur, Kay's father Ector adopts the infant Arthur after Merlin takes him away from his birth parents, Uther and Igraine.
+In the Vulgate Cycle, the Post-Vulgate, and Thomas Malory's Le Morte d'Arthur, Kay's father Ector adopts the infant Arthur after Merlin takes him away from his birth parents, Uther and Igraine.
 Ector raises the future king and Kay as brothers, but Arthur's parentage is revealed when he draws the Sword in the Stone at a tournament in London.
 Arthur, serving as squire to the newly knighted Kay, is locked out of the house and cannot get to his brother's sword, so he uses the Sword in the Stone to replace it.
 Kay shows his characteristic opportunism when he tries to claim it was in fact he that pulled the sword from the stone, not Arthur, making Kay the true King of the Britons, but he ultimately relents and admits it was Arthur.
 He becomes one of the first Knights of the Round Table, described as "best worthy to be a knight of the Round Table of any", and serves his foster-brother throughout his life.

-Scholars have pointed out that Kay's scornful, overly boastful character never makes him a clown, a coward or a traitor, except in the Grail romance Perlesvaus, in which he murders Arthur's son Loholt and joins up with the king's enemies.
+Scholars have pointed out that Kay's scornful, overly boastful character never makes him a coward or a traitor, except in the Grail romance Perlesvaus, in which he murders Arthur's son Loholt and joins up with the king's enemies.
 This strange work is an anomaly, however, and Kay's portrayal tends to range from merely cruel and malicious, as in the Roman de Yder or Hartmann von Aue's Iwein to humorously derisive and even endearing, as in Durmart le Gallois and Escanor.

 Despite his ubiquity, Kay's death is not a frequent subject in the Arthurian canon.
 In Welsh literature, it is mentioned he was killed by Gwyddawg and avenged by Arthur.
 In Geoffrey of Monmouth and the Alliterative Morte Arthure, he is killed in the war against the Roman Emperor Lucius, while the Vulgate Cycle describes his death in France, also in battle against the Romans.
-According to Malory's Book 5, Kay does not die in the war against Rome, but rather survives and later is part of a party sent to try and retrieve Excalibur's sacred scabbard, prior to the Battle of Camlann.
-He is also among the few people who survives the battle of Camlann, although it is ambiguous as to how he does so; in later interpretations it is suggested that he never participated in that battle.
+According to Malory's Book V, Kay does not die in the war against Rome.
+He is also not mentioned by Malory to die in Arthur's final battle, although this is ambiguous (some later interpretations suggested that he never participated in that battle).